chilcano/mtls-apps-examples/3-caddy-sidecar/README.md

 }
 ```

-Let's install the client certificate in Chrome's certificate store.
+Then, to avoid above errors let's install the client certificate in Browser's certificate store.

 ![](../img/mtls-3-caddy-7-download-client-pfx.png)

-The server will ask to send the client certificate:
+Once certificate installed, open from your Browser the Kuard URL.
+Immediately after the server (Caddy), will ask you to select the client certificate to establish a secure communication:

 ![](../img/mtls-3-caddy-8-chrome-select-client-pfx.png)